redwoodjs/redwood/docs/docs/typescript/strict-mode.md

 - but For Prisma, `null` is a value, and `undefined` means "do nothing"

 This is covered in detail in [Prisma's docs](https://www.prisma.io/docs/concepts/components/prisma-client/null-and-undefined), which we strongly recommend reading.
-But the gist of it is that, for Prisma's create and update operations, you have to make sure `null`s are converted to `undefined` from your GraphQL mutation inputs - unless the field is nullable in your Prisma schema.
+But the gist of it is that, for Prisma's create and update operations, you have to make sure `null`s are converted to `undefined` from your GraphQL mutation inputs (unless the field is nullable in your Prisma schema).

-One way to do this is to use the `removeNulls` utility function from `@redwoodjs/api`
+One way to do this is to use the `removeNulls` utility function from `@redwoodjs/api`:

 ```ts title=api/src/services/users.ts
 // highlight-next-line